JunksTester/ClarkCoAnalysis/README.md

              We don't expect this to create additional peaks in the data.
 Only biases.

-             This +0.4% bias contradicts the raw, total, votes which indicate that REP dominated in the `Early Voting' and `Election Day' voting by almost 20%.
+             This +0.4% bias contradicts the raw, total, votes which indicate that REP dominated in the 'Early Voting' and 'Election Day' voting by almost 20%.

              One possible explanation of this is that, since the histograms we see are for percentages, that the population in the precincts in Distribution A and C compared to Distribution B must